DevExpress/devextreme-reactive/README_DEVELOPERS.md

 ## Commit Message & Pull Request Title Guidelines

 We use the [Conventional Commits](https://www.conventionalcommits.org) specification for commit messages and PR titles.
-Please make sure that your PR also follows it.
+You should make sure that your PR also follows it.